vanbrabantf/vanbrabantf.github.io/_posts/2018-07-24-php-performance.md

 ```

 Turns out that in this test the `array_map` method is slower than the `foreach`.
-This probably has something to do with the anonymous class.
+This probably has something to do with the anonymous function.

 ### $row[’id’] is 7 times faster than $row[id] ?